0xvileness/Databreach/README.md

-Databreach is a tool lookup email breach from previos leaked Databreaches such as passwords, logins, and previous credentials.
+Databreach is a tool lookup email breach from previos leaked Databreaches such as passwords, logins, user, dehashes/hashes, leaked emails.

 Note You must have a API token for the tool to operate. https://rapidapi.com/rohan-patra/api/breachdirectory